 Oral Sex from a Wheelchair – Wheelchair users can enjoy giving oral sex from a seated position, with their partner reclining on a bed or other surface in front of them and placing the lower half of their body on the wheelchair user’s lap.

 Not every sexual position will work for everyone, and that’s totally okay.
 Sweeney also recommends exploring sex toys.
 “There are so many toys to help you explore your sexuality.
 Most people can find something that works for them.”

 You can also enhance your pleasure in many of these positions by incorporating lube into your nocturnal adventures.
 What is lube used for?
 Just about anything you want, including making sex more comfortable for both partners.
+If you’re using lube with toys, ASTROGLIDE Toy ‘n Joy is one of our best lubes for sex toys as it was specifically tested to be safe on most sex toy materials and surfaces and cleans up easily.
+Need more inspiration?
 Here are 10 ways to use lube to get you started.

 What People with Disabilities Want You to Know

 If you don’t have a disability, one of the best ways to learn about those who do is by actually listening to what they have to say.
 Just like people, disabilities come in all shapes and sizes, and they affect everyone differently.
 Knowledge is power, and everyone can learn something by listening.

 Wheelchair user Sarah Alexander at Cosmopolitan talked to nine different people with disabilities to find out what they want the able-bodied to understand about disabled sex and sexuality.

 Yes, People with Disabilities Can Have Sex

 Wheelchair users and people with other types of disabilities are not only capable of having sex, they enjoy the dickens out of it just like any able-bodied person.